Local Density-Based Anomaly Score Normalization for Domain Generalization: Experimental setup

-The DCASE 2020 \ac{asd} dataset consists of recordings belonging to six different machine types, namely \enquote{fan}, \enquote{pump}, \enquote{slider}, \enquote{valve} from MIMII \cite{purohit2019mimii}, and \enquote{ToyCar} and \enquote{ToyConveyor} from ToyAdmos \cite{koizumi2019toyadmos}.
+\textbf{DCASE2020:} The DCASE 2020 \ac{asd} dataset consists of recordings belonging to six different machine types, namely \enquote{fan}, \enquote{pump}, \enquote{slider}, \enquote{valve} from MIMII \cite{purohit2019mimii}, and \enquote{ToyCar} and \enquote{ToyConveyor} from ToyAdmos \cite{koizumi2019toyadmos}.
 For each machine type, there are six to seven specific machines in total, of which three to four belong to the development set and the remaining ones belong to the evaluation set.
 There are approximately $1000$ normal training samples and around $400$ test samples for each individual machine.
 Each recording has a length of \SI{10}{\second} and a sampling rate of \SI{16}{\kilo\hertz}.
 In contrast to the other two datasets, the DCASE2020 \ac{asd} dataset does not contain any data in domain shifted conditions, i.e., it essentially only consists of a source domain.

-The DCASE2023 \ac{asd} dataset explicitly features the domain generalization problem for \ac{asd}.
+\textbf{DCASE2022:} The DCASE2022 \ac{asd} dataset explicitly features the \ac{dg} problem for \ac{asd}.
 This means that $990$ normal training samples belonging to a source domain and only $10$ normal training samples belonging to a target domain are provided for each of the machines.
 The machine-specific test splits each consist of $200$ samples that can belong to any of the two domains and may be normal or anomalous.
 In contrast to the DCASE2020 \ac{asd} dataset, the duration of individual recordings is not fixed but ranges between \SI{6}{\second} and \SI{18}{\second}.
 Moreover, additional meta information, referred to as attribute information, about specific machine settings or the acoustic environment are provided for each recording.
-Another key difference is that the development set and the evaluation set contain mutually exclusive machine types.
-This ensures that \ac{asd} systems need to work well for arbitrary machine types as participants of the challenge cannot fine-tune their \ac{asd} systems to perform well for specific machine types.
-Last but not least, for some machine types, only recordings of a single machine are available.
-This is more realistic but also substantially degrades the performance of discriminative embedding models as less information needs to be captured within the embeddings to obtain correct classification results.